Division of Marital Property in Jacksonville, FL

-This applies to both marital debt and attorney fees.
-Depending on the income of either party, the costs could be solely the responsibility of one party.
-If a specific asset such as a house or car has any debt, that is typically the responsibility of the spouse that is awarded the property.
+This applies to both marital debt and lawyer fees.
+Depending on the income of either party, the costs could be the responsibility of one party.

 While the division of marital property can be a stressful time, our team wants to work with you through the process together.
 Parker & DuFresne will protect your assets and ensure that the correct party is paying debts.
-Contact our offices for a free and confidential consultation.
+Contact us for a free and confidential consultation.